Account Recovery

 - A recovery backdoor that worked for "you, the legitimate user" would also work for an attacker who claims to be you.

 This is the trade-off behind zero-knowledge.
-The best protection against this scenario is to set up Social Recovery before you need it — three trustworthy contacts at a 2-of-5 threshold is a strong baseline.
+The best protection against this scenario is to set up Social Recovery before you need it — three trustworthy contacts at the default threshold of 2 is a strong baseline.
 Re-verify the setup once a year.